MAP Test Language Usage

 1. Kangaroos are native to Australia and New Guinea.

-2. The kangaroo is known for its pouch which their young are carried in.
+2. The kangaroo is known for the pouch where its young are carried.

 3. Joeys do not leave their mother’s pouch for nine months after they are born.